A Guide to Cheese Knife Sets and Happiness through the Charcuterie Method

 Spreader: Basically a butter knife only for cheese instead of butter.
 Usually these will be short and fat for spreading very soft cheeses.
 Also you could probably use it for butter.

 Plane: Looks like a flat shovel with an open slot near the base.
-Used for shaving thin slices off hard and semi-hard cheese.
+Used for shaving thin, consistent slices off hard and semi-hard cheese.

 Fork: Usually two big prongs on a handle.
 It’s for serving and holding large blocks of cheese while you cut, or breaking up harder cheeses.